 Workplace harassment and bullying have no room in our workplaces.
-They have a detrimental affect on the mental health and well being of employees.
+They have a detrimental effect on the mental health and well being of employees.
 When left unchecked, harassment has the potential to escalate to violence.
 And ultimately, bullying and harassment result in high staff turnover, employee illness and absenteeism as well as reduced productivity.
 These are some of the many reasons why every workplace requires a comprehensive Workplace Harassment Policy.

 Implementing your Workplace Harassment Policy

 The Ministry of Labour offers guidelines to help you implement one.
 In general, your policy should foster an Internal Responsibility System (IRS) where everyone in the organization are stakeholders.

 The IRS acts like a strong chain connecting everyone in the organization.
 Workers have a duty to report unsafe and unhealthy work conditions.
 Their supervisors support them with an obligation to address those situations.
 However, senior management holds the greatest responsibility in an IRS.
 They develop the policy, communicate it and ensure it works.
 Here are the main steps you need to take to implement a Workplace Harassment Policy.

 Draft your Workplace Harassment Policy in clear, unambiguous language.
 Loading it with legal jargon may be counterproductive because, in order for it to work, all your employees must understand and get behind it.

 Follow the Ministry of Labour guidelines to craft it for compliance.
 Ensure you describe what constitutes harassment by citing scenarios.
 Remember, Canadian workplaces include people from diverse backgrounds.
 It is, therefore, very important to describe scenarios specifically to ensure everyone is clear about the type of culture you want to foster.
 And more importantly, you must also identify behaviour and work conditions you will not tolerate.